 Sawaf told Wired that eBay’s machine translations are measured by how consumers respond when undertaking real-life transactions and interactions.

-He said eBay is optimising towards consumer experience, behaviour and actions, but not in the direction of automated scores, which, he says, are nearly always artificial.
+He said eBay is optimizing towards consumer experience, behavior and actions, but not in the direction of automated scores, which, he says, are nearly always artificial.

 Other examples of machine translation